abenitez69/wxBasic/abLib/abMD2___/README.md

 * `abMD2TEX( MD )         `    to LaTeX.
 * `abMD2RTF( MD )         `    to Rich Text Format (RTF).

-or it generates a complete document, including headers or preambles with font and color definitions, necessary packages, styles, and character encoding type:
+or it generates a full document, including headers or preambles with font and color definitions, necessary packages, styles, and character encoding type:

 * `abMD2HTMLDoc( MD )        `    basic HTML document.
 * `abMD2HTMLStyledDoc( MD )  `